CodeSmile-0000011110110111/data.io-home/index.md

 You head north, unexpectedly entering a dark alley.
 Suddenly, you find yourself immersed in woefully escaped delimiters, culture-unique encodings and flawed-type converters.

-A gloomingly googly voice whispers: "seeeequl".
+A goggely voice gloomingly whispers: "seeeequl".
 You sweat and shiver as you ...

 \> use data.io
 Okay.
 You win.